devanshhooda/vehicle_realtime_frontend/README.md

 # ChargePoint vehicle portal

-This frontend React app is to show real-time data getting fetched through web sockets.
+This frontend React app is to show real-time data getting fetched through Web sockets.

 The backend code for the application is available [here](https://github.com/devanshhooda/frontend-assignment)